jerabaul29/2025_podman_iptable_rules/README.md

 and my username is `jeanr` - so to make things work, you may need to edit username (if you also clone in `~/Desktop/Git`), or the full paths if you use a different location.
 Not sure if there is a better way around when I want to keep all files in a folder and hooks etc typically live in some `/etc` or similar folders by default.

+To load hooks from this non standard location, a `--hooks-dir` arg is added to the `podman run` command, see https://github.com/jerabaul29/2025_podman_iptable_rules/blob/main/podman_run_with_hooks.sh .

 ## Disclaimers

 I am not a podman expert - this comes without guarantees.
 Feedback welcome!